 Couscous is steamed tiny balls made from durum wheat semolina.
-The couscous with its mediterranean flavour is known in all the world.
+Couscous with its mediterranean flavour is known in all the world.
 It has been a staple food traditionally served in North African cuisines yet recently became popular in European countries and other parts of the world.

 A versatile grain with a cool nice ring on its name.
 It may be prepared as a side dish or as main dish, served with vegetables, meat, or as preferred.
 On its own, it is one of the great rice alternatives.